qiulang/vllm-sglang-perf/readme.md

 2. **Prompt diversity**: Using similar/identical prompts might not represent varied real-world workloads
 3. **Configuration optimization**: Each framework might benefit from different configuration parameters
 4. **Output token variability**: If the number of generated tokens varies between tests, it can affect timing
-5. **Single model architecture**: Results might vary with different model architectures or sizes
+5. **Limited model architectures**: Results might vary with different model architectures or sizes
 6. **Lack of error handling testing**: How systems perform under error conditions wasn't evaluated

 ### Suggestions for More Comprehensive Testing